The Love Bunglers

-The Love Bunglers is a graphic novel by American cartoonist Jaime Hernandez, published in 2014.
-The story focuses on the character Maggie, the protagonist of Hernandez's Locas stories, and two men with whom she has been involved with in the past, Ray Dominguez and Reno Banks.
+The Love Bunglers is a graphic novel by American cartoonist Jaime Hernández, published in 2014.
+The story focuses on the character Maggie Chascarrillo, the now middle-aged protagonist of Hernandez's long-running Locas stories, and two men with whom she has been involved with in the past, Ray Dominguez and Reno Banks.
+The book collects a story originally published in Love and Rockets: New Stories issues #3 and #4 in 2011 and 2012.

+It won the 2015 Los Angeles Times Book Prize for Graphic Novel/Comics.